Nicolae Ștefănuță

-Nicolae-Bogdănel Ștefănuță or Nicu Ștefănuță (born 3 January 1982) is a progressive Romanian politician who has been serving as a Member of the European Parliament since 2019.
+Nicolae-Bogdănel Ștefănuță or Nicu Ștefănuță (born 3 January 1982) is a Romanian politician, elected as a Member of the European Parliament (MEP) for Romania in the ninth term (2019–2024) of the European Parliament [EP], on the USR PLUS Alliance list, and re-elected in the tenth term (2024–2029) as an independent.
+He is currently one of the Vice Presidents (VPs) of the European Parliament.
+In this position, he coordinates portfolios related to foreign affairs, European democracy, relations with civil society and interinstitutional dialogue.

 Political career

+Nicolae Ștefănuță's first job was as a diplomatic attaché at the Ministry of Foreign Affairs in 2006.

-In 2007, Ștefănuță was a member of the Democratic Party (PD) and assistant to Monica Iacob Ridzi.
-He was appointed to head the new department of European politics and affairs of the Sibiu branch of PD.
+In 2007, he joined the Democratic Liberal Party (PDL), where he was briefly an assistant to MEP Monica Iacob Ridzi, after which, in the same year, he became an official of the European Parliament Committee on Agriculture and Rural Development in the European Parliament.

 As a member of USR PLUS, Ștefănuță was elected as MEP in 2019.
-In parliament, he serves on the Committee on Budgets and on the Committee on the Environment, Public Health and Food Safety.
+In parliament, in the first mandate, he served on the Committee on Budgets and on the Committee on the Environment, Public Health and Food Safety.
 In 2020, he also joined the Special Committee on Beating Cancer. Ștefănuță has been serving as the parliament’s lead rapporteur on the budget of the European Union for 2023.

 In addition to his committee assignments, Ștefănuță is part of the parliament's delegation for relations with the United States.
 He co-chairs the informal MEP Interest Group on Antimicrobial Resistance (AMR).
 He is also a member of the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development, the European Parliament Intergroup on LGBT Rights, the European Parliament Intergroup on Children’s Rights and the European Parliament Intergroup on Traditional Minorities, National Communities and Languages.
+He is also a member of the Disability Intergroup.

 In March 2023, Ștefănuță left the Save Romania Union party and the Renew Europe parliamentary group for the Greens–European Free Alliance as an independent MEP.

 After the 2024 European elections, Ștefănuță has become the fourth independent in Romanian history to get a mandate.
-He got 3.04% of votes, which is above the 3% needed to get in as an independent.
+He got 3.08% of votes, which is above the 3% needed to get in as an independent.